xpmethod/xpmethod.github.io/_posts/projects/2017-09-01-outcaste-press.md

 Dalit women.

-Rooted in the thought of Dr. B.R Ambedkar and the radical feminism of Jyotiba and Savitribai Phule, the objective of the Press is to shed light on the struggles of India's marginalized groups.
+Rooted in the thought of Dr. B.R Ambedkar and the radical feminism of Jyotiba and Savitribai Phule, the Press aims to shed light on the struggles of India's marginalized groups.

 Our objective is to democratize the reading cultures in India and to bring diversity in women’s writing.
 We are interested in furthering critical debates